rawitat/gtypist_lessons/programming_quotes.typ

 S:Yeah, computers are going to take over the programming business because they :have become so fast recently that they can solve the Halting Problem in five :seconds flat.

+*:FUNNY_44
+I:Gerald Weinberg
+S:Writing code has a place in the human hierarchy worth somewhere above grave robbing :and beneath managing.

 # for the last lesson, no question asked, just goto menu
 G:MENU